dbaghdasarya/wavefront-trace-loader/README.md

 The traces generation parameters could be simply provided via command line options:
 - `--duration=00h00m00s` - Duration of ingestion time.
 - `--errorRate=10` - Percentage of erroneous traces (0-100).
 Default: 0
+- `--debugRate=20` - Percentage of debug spans in traces (0-100).
+Default: 0
 - `--rate=50` - Rate at which the spans will be ingested (integer number of spans per second).
 Default: 100
 - `--traceTypesCount=5` - Number of traces types for auto-generation.
-Default: 0
+Default: 3
 - `--totalTraceCount=16` - Total number of traces for generation.
 If this parameter greater than 0, `duration` will be ignored.
-Default: 0
+Default: 5 minute
 - `--stat output.json` - To dump statistics about generated traces to the given file in JSON format.
  By default the statistics will be shown in the console.
 #### - Advanced way